42nd Expeditionary Airlift Squadron: World War II

-The squadron was first activated at Elmendorf Field, Alaska in May 1942.
+The squadron was first activated as 42d Transport Squadron at Elmendorf Field, Alaska in May 1942.
 The 42d transported personnel and supplies to the Aleutian Islands until February 1944.

 As combat operations diminished, the squadron departed Alaska with the air echelon leaving on 11 February 1944 and the ground echelon following a week later.
 The squadron was reunited at Lawson Field, Georgia on 6 March to serve as a Replacement Training Unit (RTU).
 RTUs were oversized units which trained aircrews prior to their deployment to combat theaters.
 The squadron also began to participate in exercises with the parachute school at Fort Benning.

 However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization, were proving less well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit, while the groups and squadrons acting as RTUs were disbanded or inactivated.
 As a result, one month after the squadron arrived in Georgia, in April 1944, it was disbanded and its personnel and equipment were transferred to the 811th AAF Base Unit (Parachute Flight Training).